Peter-004/Peter-004/README.md

 - 👋 Hi, I’m @Peter-004
-- 👀 I’m interested in Front-end development and software engineering
+- 👀 I’m interested in Hardware and software engineering
-- 🌱 I’m currently learning Java and JS
+- 🌱 I’m well-versed in JS, Java, C++, python, mySQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ... peteratcod@gmail.com

 <!---